xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

       </option>
     </component>

 The `<activeIf>` property does not relate directly to an option’s value, but rather to its active state.
 Usually this is controlled via the configuration hierarchy: if the *[libc/stdio]* component is disabled then all options below it are inactive and do not have any consequences.
 In some cases the hierarchy does not provide sufficient control, for example an option should only be active if two disjoint sets of conditions are satisfied: the hierarchy could be used for one of these conditions, and an additional `<activeIf>` property could be used for the other one.
-The arguments to `<activeIf>` should constitute a XCDL goal expression.
+The arguments to `<activeIf>` should constitute a xCDL goal expression.

     <!--  Do not provide extra semaphore debugging if there are no semaphores -->
     <option name="binsem">